 In turn, your product assortment stagnates as you liquidate your inventory, cutting into revenue just to clear space for new merchandise.
 Though the traditional retail business model is effective when it functions properly, it’s also inherently risky, costly, and subject to supply chain issues.

 Dropshipping is a fulfillment model in which a retailer offers products to its consumer but relies on vendors to fulfill the orders on its behalf.
-This lets retailers expand their available product assortment without taking on the same risks as a traditional retail model, such as relying on imports, dedicating inventory space to specific products, and holding inventory that may not sell through.
+This lets retailers expand their available assortment with the best dropshipping products without taking on the same risks as a traditional retail model, such as relying on imports, dedicating inventory space to specific products, and holding inventory that may not sell through.

 An argument can be made that COVID-19 killed the traditional retail calendar.
-A fitting response is to introduce flexibility into your business model.
+A fitting response is introducing flexibility into your business model by adopting the best dropshipping products.
 Fusing or fully embracing dropshipping into your retail model lets you adapt to changing market trends by working with various disparate suppliers.
 This, in turn, improves your product assortment without requiring you to hold inventory or contend with volatile supply chains.

-Implementing dropshipping into your overall strategy typically starts with a category manager who aims to increase e-commerce revenue by analyzing competitors to determine what products they’re selling that you’re not.
+Introducing the best dropshipping products into your overall strategy and product assortment typically starts with a category manager who aims to increase e-commerce revenue by analyzing competitors to determine what products they’re selling that you’re not.
 It may also be inspired by the need and drive to experiment with newer products without the same inherent risk as holding inventory.

 These benefits — in which you aren’t concerned with a supply chain — enable your brand to embrace the concept of the Amazon Flywheel.
 This helps put your brand into a cycle of continuous growth, empowered by the benefits of dropshipping.